-The B.C. government has announced new legislation to come in spring 2025 allowing the regulation of renewable energy projects, such as wind and solar, to move under the authority of the BC Energy Regulator (BCER).
-BCER will also regulate the construction of the North Coast Transmission Line (NCTL) and other high-voltage electricity transmission projects.
+The B.C. government announced new legislation allowing the regulation of renewable energy projects to move under the authority of the BC Energy Regulator (BCER).

-The B.C. government has developed the following materials to guide the development of Independent Power Projects in B.C.:
+The B.C. government has developed the following materials to guide the development of Independent Power Projects in B.C.
+These documents remain in draft form until they can be modified to adapt to the BCER regulating wind and solar projects:

 While the B.C. government is responsible for consulting with First Nations, you are encouraged to engage with First Nations as early as possible in your planning process.
 This can help build relationships, share information and provide greater clarity and timeliness to your project.